Let’s be honest: this camera has some glitches.

 To get the camera to recognize you, upload several photos of yourself into your user profile.
 That will (theoretically) help the camera identify your facial structure.

-Unfortunately, it looks like the camera can only recognize individuals with user profiles on your Blue by ADT account.
+Unfortunately, it looks like the camera can only recognize individuals with user profiles on your ADT Self Setup account.
 It won’t recognize your neighbor or your toddler unless you give them access to your mobile app.

-When a stranger appears, the Blue by ADT camera tells you that it “recognizes someone it doesn’t know.”
+When a stranger appears, the ADT Self Setup camera tells you that it “recognizes someone it doesn’t know.”
 Regardless of the paradoxical wording, we liked knowing when someone unfamiliar popped up.

 Fire/CO detector siren detection